ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 1. An appropriate model architecture has been employed

-My model is based on Nvidia end-to-end model of convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 164-196).
+My model is based on comma.ai model of convolution neural network with 8x8 and 5x5 filter sizes and depths between 16 and 64 (model.py lines 164-196).
 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 167).

 ### 2. Attempts to reduce overfitting in the model